KTheXIII/embedded_system/notes/AssemblyAVR.md

 }
 ```

-This will run until we run out of allocated memory fo the stack.
+This will run until we run out of allocated memory for the stack.

 **PUSH**